Arabella Advisors: ACRONYM and the Courier Newsroom

 In 2018, the New Venture Fund gave $250,000 to ACRONYM, described by OpenSecrets (CRP) as "a liberal dark money group with an affiliated super PAC called PACRONYM."
 As of 2019, ACRONYM was the full owner of Courier Newsroom, a digital for-profit media company which publishes "websites that appear to be free-standing local news outlets" but that are "actually part of a coordinated effort with deep ties to Democratic political operatives."
 According to the CRP, "Courier has faced scrutiny for exploiting the collapse of local journalism to spread 'hyperlocal partisan propaganda.'"

 In 2018, the Sixteen Thirty Fund "sponsored social media pages and digital operations for five pseudo local news outlets."
 These outlets appeared to be independent but ran nearly identical digital ads.
 Associated Facebook pages "gave the impression of multiple free-standing local news outlets with unique names and disclaimers...But the sponsors of those ads are merely fictitious names used by the Sixteen Thirty Fund."
 The Sixteen Thirty Fund is also tied to Supermajority News, whose associated super PAC, Democracy PAC, was created by George Soros in 2019.
 Democracy PAC gave $1.75 million to PACRONYM, the super PAC arm of ACRONYM.
 ACRONYM gained notoriety as the majority owner of Shadow Inc., a political technology company whose software failed during the 2020 Iowa Democratic caucuses.

 COVID-19 pandemic

 In 2020, the Sixteen Thirty Fund was behind a number of groups that spent millions of dollars on advertisements attacking President Donald Trump's response to the COVID-19 pandemic ahead of the 2020 presidential election.

 Arabella Advisors aimed to raise between $8 million and $10 million for the Trusted Elections Fund in case the coronavirus pandemic leads to foreign hacking of voting systems, violence, or contested election results.

 Editing of Wikipedia page

-In June 2020, Arabella came under scrutiny for hiring a paid editor to request edits to their Wikipedia page.
+In June 2020, the Washington Free Beacon reported that Arabella had hired an editor to request edits to their Wikipedia page and question whether the Free Beacon was a reliable source for material other than opinions.